open-telemetry/semantic-conventions/docs/messaging/kafka.md

 **[6]:** If value is `true`.
 When missing, the value is assumed to be `false`.

+**[7]:** If a custom value is used, it MUST be of low cardinality.

-**[7]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[8]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[8]:** If the key type is not string, it's string representation has to be supplied for the attribute.
+**[9]:** If the key type is not string, it's string representation has to be supplied for the attribute.
 If the key has no unambiguous, canonical string form, don't include its value.

-**[9]:** This can refer to both the compressed or uncompressed body size.
+**[10]:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[11]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.